Scrum Developer is a widely used term to describe usually a technical development role that is a part of a Scrum Team.

 - Business analyst develops business analysis, requirements, and documentation

-- Programmers develops the code itself
+- Programmers develop the code itself

-- Testers develop test cases, acceptance tests and the tests itself
+- Testers develop test cases, acceptance tests, and the tests itself

-When you view software as a valuable piece of product, where software must be user friendly, must be documented and must be tested before it is shipped to the customers, every skill that is required to develop a complete package every Sprint must be in the Development team and work together with the programmers throughout the Sprints.
+When you view software as a valuable piece of product, where software must be user friendly, must be documented, and must be tested before it is shipped to the customers, every skill that is required to develop a complete package every Sprint must be in the Development team and work together with the programmers throughout the Sprints.

 Hopefully, this article clears the misconception about the role of Developers in the Scrum team.